Best Western

-Best Western International, Inc. owns the Best Western Hotels & Resorts brand, which it licenses to over 4,700 hotels worldwide.
+Best Western International, Inc. owns the Best Western Hotels & Resorts brand, which it licenses to over 4,500 hotels worldwide.
 The franchise, with its corporate headquarters in Phoenix, Arizona, includes more than 2,000 hotels in North America.
 The brand was founded by M. K. Guertin in 1946.
 As of December 2021, Larry Cuculic is the president and CEO of Best Western.
+As of 2018, it was a nonprofit owned by its franchisee members.

-In 1964, Canadian hotel owners joined the system.
+In 1964 Canadian hotel owners joined the system.
 Best Western then expanded to Mexico, Australia, and New Zealand in 1976.

-In 2002, Best Western International launched Best Western Premier in Europe and Asia.
+In 2002 Best Western International launched Best Western Premier in Europe and Asia.
 (The other hotels in the chain were known as Best Western.)
 In 2011, the chain's branding system-wide changed to a three-tiered system: Best Western, Best Western Plus, and Best Western Premier.